Experts in the News

 To request a media interview, please reach out to School of Biological Sciences experts using our faculty directory, or contact Jess Hunt-Ralston, College of Sciences communications director.
 A list of faculty experts and research areas across the College of Sciences at Georgia Tech is also available to journalists upon request.

-Jenny McGuire, an assistant professor with joint appointments in the School of Earth and Atmospheric Sciences and School of Biological Sciences, plans to use the late Cenozoic fossil record in Africa — a span of 7.5 million years — to study the long-term relationships between animals, their traits, and how they respond to changes in their environments.
+How do we know what lands – or how much – to protect to maintain the current level of biodiversity?
+Jenny McGuire, an assistant professor with joint appointments in the School of Earth and Atmospheric Sciences and School of Biological Sciences, and Benjamin Shipley, a Ph.D. candidate in the School of Biological Sciences, share a byline for a Perspectives editorial in Science on that topic.
+In late 2021, McGuire received National Science Foundation and National Environment Research Council (NERC) funding to study the long-term relationships between Africa's large animals, their traits, and how they respond to changes in their environments.
 The goal is to use the data to forecast future changes and help inform conservation biology decisions for the continent.
-Focus on Fossils: Paleobiologists to Unearth Ancient Megafauna in East Africa, Forecast How Humans and Climate Affect Wildlife | 2022-01-07T00:00:00-05:00
+Dynamic priorities for conserving species | 2022-06-06T00:00:00-04:00

 Pages